“Thank you for keeping me in business.“

 What should they have done to avoid their terrible fate (what should I have done, me, I did it)?
 I should’ve taken them in right away upon purchasing, before wearing them at all, and had a cobbler add taps to the tips.
 This would have minimized the wear and tear.
 You can also have taps added to heels if you tend to grind those down.
 Ah well, lesson learned.

 In addition to my local shop, there are two shoe repair places in the city that I always hear people give props to – George’s at 16th & U, and Duke’s at 14th & V. We’re talking old school here, if you want to see shops with the crazy cobbling equipment, check them out.
+You can also visit bootbomb.com for in-depth reviews on all sorts of footwear.
 Though Duke is the DC institution, I’ve heard more praise for George recently.
 But in any event, leave your own personal recommendations in the comments.
 In times like these, even shoes need some love.

 12th & G Cleaners and Shoe Repair